How to pack light – Yes, you can do it. Yes, even YOU.

 American Tourister has a great line of hard sided carry on luggage – a lot of it is Disney and Star Wars themed and who doesn’t like that?

-My American Tourister Spinner is easy to maneuver through the airport and fits in the trunk of even the smallest car.
+My American Tourister bag is easy to maneuver through the airport and fits in the trunk of even the smallest car.
 It also fits perfectly into the overhead space on airplanes.
-I usually fly Southwest Airlines which allows two free checked bags per passenger but I’d rather take it with me and skip the baggage claim.
-Most other carries charge a per bag fee to check your bag (and then they still probably lose it) so getting the right bag and learning to pack for carry on only saves lots of money and headaches.
+Getting the right bag and packing as if I’m going carry on only (even if I sometimes check) has helped me pack light.

 2. Use Packing Cubes